-The 2019 compensation of these NEOs is explained in the following sections and in the Executive Compensation Tables that follow this CD&A.
+The 2020 compensation of these NEOs is explained in the following sections and in the Executive Compensation Tables that follow this CD&A.

-2019 PERFORMANCE ACHIEVEMENTS AND PAY ALIGNMENT
+2020 PERFORMANCE ACHIEVEMENTS AND PAY ALIGNMENT

-An Overview of 2019 Performance
+Overview of 2020 Performance

-PPL delivered on its commitments to shareowners, customers and the communities we serve in 2019.
+PPL demonstrated its resilience and agility in 2020, navigating the COVID-19 pandemic to deliver on our commitments to shareowners, customers and the communities we serve.